 So, how can you nurture quality employees who care enough about your business to aid its survival?
 Best practice HR giants such as CIPD and ACAS recommend that managers and leaders alike should develop their "soft skills" so as to respond appropriately to needs of their employees.
 The premises behind this being that when employees feel cared for they will reciprocate care towards their employer.
 Its simple - care for your staff and they will care for your business!
 It is a basic fact that so many business owners today have forgotten.
 Organizations who are successful at embedding this philosophy into their management practice do well because unlike most they recognize the importance of caring for both the financial and human elements of their business.

 Think of it like this, employees have a huge influence over the customer experience and leaves with them an impression about your business, this will influence their decision to return or not.
 Obviously, customers will return if your product(s) is what they want and/or need…but stop for a moment and think - how many other businesses stock the same products/services as you do?
 Remember, customers have choice; you need to ensure that your business is the chosen one.
 Loyal employees can assist you in your efforts to achieve this!

 Tips on how to nurture employee care and loyalty:

 - Listen to your staff and show awareness of their needs – provide the opportunity for them to work according to their strengths – getting the right people, with the right skills, in the right place at the right time is a proven recipe for success

 - Ensure they have the adequate tools to perform well in their role

 - Focus on developing your key asset and they will do their job well – provide training opportunities so they can strengthen their skills and abilities.

 - Motivate and reward staff for their efforts – rewards incentives are major contributors of employee satisfaction and happiness.

-Dr Michelle Hunter is Chartered Occupational Psychologist and Programme Convener: HRM and International Business
+Dr Michelle Hunter-Hill is a Chartered Psychologist and Programme Convener: Occupational and Business Psychology and HRM